Robin91862/robin-wads/README.md

-# Robin's Wads
+# Robin's WADs

-Welcome to Robin's Wads!
-This repository hosts the source code for the website dedicated to showcasing Robin's custom WAD files.
-You can visit the website for more details and to explore Robin's creations!
+Welcome to Robin's WADs!
+This repository hosts the source code for the website dedicated to showcasing Robin's custom Wii channels.

+# Additional credits

+- [**@GabubuAvailable**](https://github.com/GabubuAvailable): For creating the [Gabubu WADs](https://github.com/Gabubu-WADs/wads-website/) website - it's the base of this website.
+- [**@LiliumSnow**](https://github.com/LiliumSnow): For making additional changes to the original.